nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 Then, I attached the hinges to the top and bottom of each door and screwed on the cabinet pulls.
 I put the hinges so they would be touching the bottoms of the L-brackets.

 **Step six** is lining up the doors on the kallax and seeing where I needed to drill to attach them.
 I held the door up and marked where the hinge holes hit then pre-drilled pilot holes so I wouldn't split the cabinet.
 Then, all that was left was to drill them in place.

+My husband helped immensely with this last step.
+I really needed the extra hands.
+Once we got one up, it was easy to line the rest up and screw them in.